 - The same thing happened to Roger Ebert once: when reviewing the 1998 remake of Psycho he complained of the evident electronically tweaked voice of the cop to make it sound unusually deep for effect.
 After someone wrote to him in the "Questions for the Movie Answer Man" column correcting him he had to add a footnote to later versions of the review saying, "I was wrong: that's James Remar's real voice."

-- From an AV Club piece about "Weird Al" Yankovic: "It's anyone’s guess how Sheryl Crow's 'All I Wanna Do' slots in with the 120 Minutes standards compiled by 1995's 'Alternative Polka'."
+- From an AV Club piece about "Weird Al" Yankovic: "It's anyoneís guess how Sheryl Crow's 'All I Wanna Do' slots in with the 120 Minutes standards compiled by 1995's 'Alternative Polka'."
 Crow was actually all over alternative rock radio in 1994-95, alongside Green Day and the others.
 "All I Wanna Do" got to #4 on Billboard's "Modern Rock Tracks" chart and "Leaving Las Vegas" and "Strong Enough" were also Top 10 hits.

 - Listeners often complain that Gorillaz vocalist 2D sounds too different between singing and speaking to have realistically performed those songs.
 (In all fairness, he is played by two separate voice actors.)
 In reality, people can have dramatic differences between their speaking and singing voices: accents disappear, pronunciation becomes clearer, tones vary widely etc. It's not uncommon for someone with a thick accent or odd mode of speech to sound fine in recordings; learning to shift between voices is one of the first things aspiring vocalists are taught.
+For a perfect example, see Ozzy Osbourne.

 - A hot-ticket act for many years around Canada is The Musical Box, a fantastically accurate tribute band that plays spot-on performances of vintage (usually Peter Gabriel-era) Genesis music with spot-on theatrics; in fact, the only tribute band Genesis and Gabriel personally endorse and allow to perform with those theatrics.
 This is the closest you are going to come to a recreation of the band in its progressive rock heyday.
 This is until you technically take into account that Genesis performed to much smaller, feistier crowds, with less spit-and-polish than TMB use, lower-tech and less reliable sound equipment, lighting, musical instruments, theatrics and staging, and smaller road crews (if any).
-They were also flying by the seat of their pants as a young, naive, hungry unknown band playing unknown and weird experimental original music with unheard-of, weird, outrageous, experimental theatrics in The Seventies, with all the nerves, spontaneity and hunger to prove themselves you would expect out of such a band starting out.
+They were also flying by the seat of their pants as a young, naive, hungry unknown band playing unknown and weird experimental original music with unheard-of, weird, outrageous, experimental theatrics in The '70s, with all the nerves, spontaneity and hunger to prove themselves you would expect out of such a band starting out.

 - Thanks to the Loudness War, people sometimes describe modern CDs mastered with proper dynamic range (that is, as it was par for the course until the mid-1990s) as sounding unprofessional.

 - This is more about facelessness as opposed to sound techniques, but it definitely fits.
-Back in 1989, Rolling Stone did an article about REM as promotion for the release of Green.
+Back in 1989, Rolling Stone did an article about R.E.M. as promotion for the release of Green.
 The article included R.E.M. performing at a club in their hometown in Athens, GA, where a patron is quoted as saying, "Who is this fucking R.E.M. cover band?"

 - Producer Gus Dudgeon was often asked by Elton John fans if Dudgeon sped up the tape when recording Elton's vocals on the title track to Goodbye Yellow Brick Road, as it has a very nasal, high-pitched quality to it.
-Dudgeon assumed them that that was how Elton chose to sing it (he was known to experiment with his vocals at the time).
+Dudgeon assured them that that was how Elton chose to sing it (he was known to experiment with his vocals at the time).

 - Former Yes lead singer Jon Anderson's distinctive singing voice is often mistaken by music journalists as falsetto singing.
 It is in fact a naturally high-pitched tenor head voice; his natural speaking voice is equally high.